Tom Stevens (musician): Later solo work

 His second album, Another Room, was produced by Waterson at the Root Canal in Hollywood in early 1993.
 The album was originally slated to be released on German label Doggybag Records and distributed by Sony Germany, but complications delayed its release for two years when Doggybag went bankrupt.
 It was eventually released in October 1995 on Ohio-based Maia Records.
 The only two musicians featured on the album are Stevens (vocals, guitar, bass) and Jet Redd (drums).
 "Howard Hilliard II" is credited with bass duty, but is actually a pseudonym for Stevens.
 Waterson, Melisa Malvin and John Thoman of the Rain Parade supply backing vocals on three tracks.
 The album was well received by fans and critics alike.
 Bucketfull of Brains magazine called it "a splendid piece of Americana" and "a typical example of the hidden gems on the bi-ways of American music."
 Relix magazine described it as an "unpretentious rootsy pop-rock adventure" with an "abundance of hook-filled songs that [Stevens] laces liberally with folk, country and rock influences".

-1997 saw the release of Points Revisited (Maia Records), a collection of Stevens' solo recordings from 1981-1989.
+1997 saw the release of Points Revisited (Maia Records), a collection of Stevens' solo recordings from 1981 to 1989.
 "After my solo CD Another Room came out, people were writing to the label asking for a Points of View reissue.
 I instead put out Points Revisited, which contained some Points of View tracks, but substituted demos for some other PoV tracks that I thought told the story better," Stevens said.
 The compilation contains three tracks from the original EP, three alternate demo versions, the entire Last Night album (with one track in an alternate version), and two home demos.
 It received four-star reviews from AllMusic and Q magazine, and Goldmine called it "unfailingly melodic and memorable" and rivaling "anything that the Long Ryders ever laid down".

 In 1999, Stevens contributed his version of "Everybody Knows This Is Nowhere" to the Neil Young tribute album This Note's for You Too!
 A Tribute to Neil Young.
 All proceeds from sales went directly to benefit Neil and Pegi Young's Bridge School foundation, and the album included artists such as the Bevis Frond, Lee Ranaldo, the Coal Porters, Richard Lloyd, Steve Wynn, and the Walkabouts.
 Stevens had recorded the song, along with several originals, in March 1997 at Doug Harsch's Raw Pop Studios in Indiana with Steve Gee on drums and Harsch on backing vocals.